Zika Virus

 1

-Serum must be submitted for all patients investigated for Zika virus infection regardless of other specimen types collected (e.g. CSF, tissue, urine, amniotic fluid).
+Serum is the preferred blood specimen type for both PCR and serology.
+Submit serum for all patients being investigated for ZIKV infection irrespective of other specimen types collected (e.g. CSF, tissue, urine, amniotic fluid).

 2